ligerlac/z-prime-ttbar-gradients/README.md

 ### 3. What is Happening?

-The default configuration (`utils/configuration.py`) is set up to perform a differentiable analysis.
+The default configuration (`user/configuration.py`) is set up to perform a differentiable analysis.
 The command above will:
 1.  **MVA Pre-training**: First, it trains a small, JAX-based neural network to distinguish between `W+jets` and `ttbar` background events.
 The trained model parameters are saved to disk.
 2.  **Differentiable Optimisation**: It then runs the main analysis optimisation loop.
 The goal is to find the selection cuts that maximise the statistical significance of the Z' signal.
 At each step, it calculates the gradient of the significance with respect to the cut thresholds (e.g., `met_threshold`, `btag_threshold`) and uses the `optax` optimiser to update them.
 3.  **Outputs**: The analysis will produce plots in the `outputs/` directory showing the evolution of the parameters and significance during optimisation, along with the final histograms.
 The final optimised significance will be printed to the console.

+## For Users: What You Need to Know

+**This framework separates user-configurable code from framework code:**

+- **`user/` directory**: **This is where you make changes for your analysis**
+  - `user/configuration.py`: Main configuration file - modify this for your analysis settings
+  - `user/cuts.py`: Selection functions - define your analysis regions and cuts here
+  - `user/observables.py`: Physics observables - define what variables you want to compute
+  - `user/systematics.py`: Systematic variations - define uncertainty sources

+- **`analysis/` and `utils/` directories**: **Framework code - you typically don't need to modify these**
+  - These contain the analysis infrastructure, plotting utilities, and technical implementation

+**To adapt this framework for your analysis, focus on modifying the files in the `user/` directory.** The framework will handle the rest automatically.

 ## Table of Contents